Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 2. USDA File to Append
 3. Destination Folder

-Your current step is displayed on top right of file explorer
+Your current step is displayed on top left of file explorer

 Folders and their files from the ingestion folder will be moved to the destination folder after processing.